-We hope you’ll join us with our Mend Along.
 There are so many reasons to get into mending but the best part is turning clothes that fit and flatter into pieces you will treasure and love.
 Once you add a bit of your personality and love to a garment it will become much loved and worn often.

 I often put off a project or activity I know I’d enjoy because I lack the tools.
 We've put together a list of tools for beginning menders that's designed to help you over this hurdle.